DataDog/dd-otel-host-profiler/doc/running-in-kubernetes.md

 To run the profiler in a Kubernetes cluster, you should ensure the following requirements are met (see example below):
 1. The container has host PID enabled.
 2. The container is running in privileged mode.
-3. The `procMount` security context field is set to `Unmasked`.
+3. The container has the `SYS_ADMIN` capability.
-4. The container has the `SYS_ADMIN` capability.
+4. The `DD_TRACE_AGENT_URL` environment variable is set to the address of the Datadog agent: `http://<agent_address>:8126`.
-5. The `DD_TRACE_AGENT_URL` environment variable is set to the address of the Datadog agent: `http://<agent_address>:8126`.
+5. To enable the profiler to upload debug symbols when they're available locally (required to have function names for compiled languages like C/C++/Rust/Go/...), you must configure:

-Additionally, to be able to resolve pod names in Kubernetes, the profiler needs:
+    - The `DD_SITE` environment variable to [your Datadog site](https://docs.datadoghq.com/getting_started/site/#access-the-datadog-site) (e.g. `datadoghq.com`, `datadoghq.eu`, `us5.datadoghq.com`, ...).
-* The `KUBERNETES_NODE_NAME` environment variable set to the name of the node where the profiler is running.
+    - The `DD_API_KEY` environment variable to your Datadog API key.
-* A ClusterRole and ClusterRoleBinding configured (see below).
+    - The `DD_APP_KEY` environment variable to your Datadog APP key.
+The APP key needs the `continuous_profiler_read` permission, which is available by default for the Datadog Read Only role (see [here](https://docs.datadoghq.com/account_management/rbac/permissions/#apm) for more information).

 ### Example spec